General-Meow/threads/README.md

     - isShutdown()
     - shutdownNow()
     - submit()
+    - awaitTermination(int, Unit) //block current thread for defined time or until all tasks in executor have stopped
     - etc
   - When using an executor service pool you must remember to shut it down!!!
   - To provide an executor pool with a task, you use the submit method